 Missions is what we are about — not only here and near, but also the not-so-near and the far, far away.
 Our money stretches from our own backyard to all around the globe to help women, children, and youth in need.
 We’re a hands-on group, too, helping local missions through personal involvement.
 Our main fundraiser is serving dinners to Harmony’s United Methodist Men (once a month, 10 months out of the year).

-There’s LOTS more to tell about United Methodist Women, but space does not allow all of their story to be told here.
-If you want to know more, contact Mary Preston, Harmony’s UMW president, by phone (540-338-4152) or by e-mail (K4LJH@comcast.net).
+There’s LOTS more to tell about United Women of Faith but space does not allow all of their story to be told here.
+If you want to know more, contact Mary Preston, Harmony’s UWF president, by phone (540-338-4152) or by e-mail (K4LJH@comcast.net).

 United Methodist Men